-Preferred Share Issuance
+Preferred Unit Issuance

-On October 5, 2016, we issued in a public offering 5.0 million of our 9.0% Series A Cumulative Redeemable Perpetual Preferred Units (or Series A Preferred Units) at \$25.00 per unit for net proceeds of approximately \$120.7 million.
-Distributions are payable on the Series A Preferred Units at a rate of 9.0% per annum of the stated liquidation preference of \$25.00.
-At any time on or after October 5, 2021, we may redeem the Series A Preferred Units, in whole or in part, at a redemption price of \$25.00 per unit plus all accumulated and unpaid distributions to the date of redemption, whether or not declared.
+On October 23, 2017, we issued 6.8 million of our Series B Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units (or Series B Preferred Units) (including 0.8 million units issued upon partial exercise of the underwriters' over-allotment option) at \$25.00 per unit in a public offering for net proceeds of approximately \$164 million.
+Distributions are payable on the Series B Preferred Units from the issuance date to October 14, 2027, at a rate of 8.5% per annum of the stated liquidation preference of \$25.00 and from and after October 15, 2027, at a floating rate equal to three-month LIBOR plus a margin of 6.241%.
+At any time on or after October 15, 2027, we may redeem the Series B Preferred Units, in whole or in part, at a redemption price of \$25.00 per unit plus all accumulated and unpaid distributions thereon to the date of redemption.
 We used the net proceeds from the public offering for general partnership purposes, which included debt repayments and funding installment payments on future newbuilding deliveries.
-The Series A Preferred Units are listed on the New York Stock Exchange.
+The Series B Preferred Units are listed on the New York Stock Exchange.